Pradnya129/Spotify-Clone/README.md

 ##Technologies Used

-HTML5: Used for structuring the web page.
+HTML5: Used for structuring the web page.<b>
-CSS3: Styling the user interface with responsiveness in mind.
+CSS3: Styling the user interface with responsiveness in mind.<b>
-JavaScript: Implemented the interactive features and functionality.
+JavaScript: Implemented the interactive features and functionality.<b>
-FontAwesome: Icons for play, pause, forward, and backward buttons.
+FontAwesome: Icons for play, pause, forward, and backward buttons.<b>
-Google Fonts: Utilized the Poppins and Varela Round fonts for a visually appealing text.
+Google Fonts: Utilized the Poppins and Varela Round fonts for a visually appealing text.<b>

 ##Features
 Navigation Bar: